Dovizu/RayTracer/README.md

 These machines support ImageMagick, but then we need to install ImageMagick on our Macs and our dev platform is Mac not Linux.
 So preferrably we want to develop and submit on Mac platform.

 Because we're not sure whether to stick with Linux or Mac, I'm keeping both FreeImage and CImg.

+##GFlags and GLog
+I was unsuccessful installing these.
+They present cryptic errors like `[install-libLTLIBRARIES] Error 64`.
+So fuck it for now.

 Project Documentation
 =====================